Skip to Main Content

 • Overwhelm ambient light contamination

-Chief among the advantages is creating a brighter strobe flash, usually in conjunction with moving parts inspections.
-The brighter flash is caused by allowing much higher current over a vastly lowered duty cycle to not damage the LEDs, as elaborated above.
-To freeze motion sufficient for an inspection, it often becomes necessary to also shorten the camera sensor exposure time to minimize blur.
+Chief among the advantages is creating a brighter strobe flash, usually in conjunction with moving part inspections.
+The brighter flash is provided by passing a much higher current through the LED while maintaining a much lower duty cycle so the LED junctions can dissipate heat sufficiently.
+To freeze motion sufficient for an inspection, it may also become necessary to shorten the camera sensor exposure time to minimize blur and of course to shorten illuminator flash time accordingly.

 Disadvantages / limitations for strobing LED illuminators:

-• Complexity: The strobe flashes and camera must be sync’d for grabs
+• Complexity: The strobe flashes and camera must be synchronized

-• Cost: Include a high-performance strobing controller and trigger devices
+• Cost: Requires an added strobing controller and possible triggering devices

 • Stringent duty-cycle limit imposed on the amount of light power possible

-The last 2 listed strobing limitations bear some elaboration.
+The last two listed strobing limitations bear some elaboration.
 Strobe overdriving is best suited for high-speed inspections of singulated, moving parts.
-It can be applied to subsample sections of a continuous web, such as textiles, paper or steel, or even grabbing adjacent area scan images and digitally stitching them together to form a continuous image.
+It can be applied to subsample sections of a continuous web, such as textiles, paper or steel, or even the acquisition of adjacent, area-scan images in order to digitally stitch them together to form a continuous image, however.

-a – Constant-on lighting, b – Flashing a light at constant-on current, c – Overdrive strobing.
-Note the difference in actual amount of light collected (hatched are) of both the relative collected amounts of “signal” (blue) vs. “noise” (ambient – red) with each lighting mode.
+a – Constant-on lighting, b – Flashing a light at a constant-on current level, c – Overdrive strobing.
+Note the difference in actual amount of light collected (hatched area) of both the relative collected amounts of “signal” (blue) vs. “noise” (ambient – red) with each lighting mode..

-We can see that the amount of light output intensity from the light control scenarios depicted in Figs. 62a-b is the same (normalized to 1x), whereas that depicted in Fig. 62c shows an 8x more intensity created.
+We can see that the light output intensity from the light control scenarios depicted in Figs. 54a-b is the same (normalized to 1x), whereas that depicted in Fig. 54c shows an 8x increase in intensity.
 Signal to noise ratio (source light vs. ambient) is significantly higher in the overdrive strobe mode as well.
-We can equate the hatched area in each diagram to a well with various volumes of water – the hatched area is equivalent to total relative amount of light collected by a camera.
+We can equate the hatched area in each diagram to a well with various volumes of water – the hatched area is equivalent to the total amount of light collected by a camera.
+One can envision a scenario whereby the camera exposure time of 10 mSec will collect more light, even at 1x constant-on levels of output compared to a 5x increase in strobe overdrive for a ½ mSec PW and camera exposure time.
+The higher current and boosted light output power cannot overcome the shorter light collection times with respect to accumulating light – see the hatched areas in Fig. 54 above.

-To summarize what was alluded to earlier, the exact amount of strobe-overdrive light intensity one can expect varies greatly depending on the following:
+To summarize what was disclosed earlier, the amount of strobe-overdrive light delivered varies greatly depending on the following:

 • The LED type, manufacturer